Ben Close: Portsmouth

 Born in Portsmouth, Close signed a two-year scholarship deal after spending many years in Portsmouth's youth categories.
 He was an unused substitute for a first team game on 3 May 2014 for a league game against Plymouth Argyle.

 On 9 May 2014, Close was offered a one-year professional contract with the club, alongside Bradley Tarbuck.
 On 12 September 2014, he made his professional debut, coming on as a 43rd minute substitute for Nigel Atangana in a 3–1 away win against Yeovil Town, for the campaign's Football League Trophy.

 Close made his League Two debut on 16 September, again from the bench in a 3–0 home success against Dagenham & Redbridge.
 After playing only 4 games for Pompey in 2016–17, on 31 January 2017, he joined National League side Eastleigh on loan until the end of the season.

 On 26 May 2017 Close signed a new one-year contract at Pompey, with the club holding an option for an additional year.
 On 17 December, after becoming a starter under new manager Kenny Jackett, he extended his contract until 2020.

 On 2 March 2019, Close scored his first professional brace in a 5–1 home victory over Bradford City.

 Doncaster Rovers

 Close signed for Doncaster Rovers on a three-year deal on 7 June 2021.
+On 1 February 2025, Close joined Eastleigh on loan for the remainder of the season.